New York Catholic Protectory

-The New York Catholic Protectory, officially known as the Society for the Protection of Destitute Roman Catholic Children in the City of New York, was a Catholic orphanage in the Bronx, New York City, founded in 1863.
-At one time, it was the largest child welfare organization in the country.
+The New York Catholic Protectory was a Catholic orphanage in the Bronx, New York City, founded in 1863 by the Society for the Protection of Destitute Roman Catholic Children in the City of New York ("The Society").
 The Society's founding was an important development for Catholic child placements in the United States.
+By 1900, it was the largest child welfare organization in the country.
 It received official state recognition in 1871 and closed in 1938.